Selecting the optimal back length

 If you have a large belly

-Men with significant stomachs will want to opt for more shirt length since the shirt needs to go over the belly and still tuck into the front of the pants.
+Men with larger stomachs will want to opt for increased (shirt) back length since the shirt needs to go over the belly and still tuck into the front of the pants.

 Number of buttons on shirt front